rchanou/rchanou.github.io/cost-awareness.md

 ## Intro

-Now that I have over a dozen years of professional programming experience, I can confidently say that most of the programming advice I've received over those years is bad, and that the general culture of software development has been steering us in the wrong direction.
+After professionally programming for over a dozen years, I can now confidently say that most coding advice is bad, and that the general culture of software development has been steering us in the wrong direction.

 Like many other developers, I went through a variation of [this meme](https://www.reddit.com/r/ProgrammerHumor/comments/x5sle0/something_i_have_noticed_as_juniors_become/):

 ![Bell curve meme showing junior programmer saying "I will write only the code needed to solve the problem", intermediate programmer crying about how you should use SOLID, design patterns, MVC, etc. and senior programmer saying "I will write only the code needed to solve the problem".](/assets/programmer_bell_curve_meme.webp)

-My journey was slightly different: it's not that I fell in love with SOLID, Clean Architecture, design patterns, Domain Driven Design, etc. and started using them everywhere.
+My journey was a bit different, though: it's not that I fell in love with paradigms like SOLID, Clean Architecture, and Domain Driven Design.
 In fact, it's kind of the opposite: I felt that I _should_ be using them, but never really quite _got_ them.
 I felt inadequate.

 In 2013, I remember getting an ASP.NET MVC book that had at least 4.5 stars and glowing reviews, so young me assumed I could learn _something_ from it.
 Almost right out the bat, it recommended I should use the Ninject Dependency Injection framework with the Repository Pattern.
-It was literally mentally fatiguing to understand the code, but I figured if I kept at it enough, it would become second nature and I would understand the benefits. ~~Looking back on that type of code now, even though I "get" it now, it still _is_ mentally fatiguing.~~
+It was literally mentally fatiguing to understand the code, but I figured if I kept at it enough, it would become second nature and I would understand the benefits.

 Meanwhile, on the frontend, Angular was the reigning state-of-the-art UI framework at the time.
 I remember working through several videos and tutorials about Angular, and again, I was desperately grinding, trying to "get" it and understand how it would help me in the long run.
 Again, I felt inadequate.

-Fortunately, a few months later, Pete Hunt came out with "Rethinking Best Practices" making the case for React, and I immediately saw it as a breath of fresh air.
+Fortunately, a few months later, Pete Hunt did a talk titled "Rethinking Best Practices" making the case for this new UI library called React, and I immediately saw it as a breath of fresh air.
 So I _wasn't_ crazy for thinking that Angular was unnecessary overkill!

 That's when I started realizing the Emperor had no clothes.
 As a relative noob, I started noticing, you 10x FAANG gurus don't _really_ know what you're doing, either.
 Y'all are just making it up as you go along.

 React started with a simple idea: "The view is just a function of state".
 Basically, Facebook stole the philosophy of immediate-mode interfaces, then caked it on top of the DOM, which is the frontend equivalent of pouring concrete over a toxic wasteland to make it suitable for development.
 Still, I was much more productive with React than I was with Angular; it even helped me get my next job.

 Not too long after, though, React started going that same downhill path.
 Do any of y'all remember the Flux state management architecture proposed by Facebook?
-It lead to a slew of competing variations with cute names like Flummox and Marty.
-Then, of course, Redux somehow became the new standard, and everyone ditched Flux.
-It introduced a whole lot of complication to achieve what, in hindsight, should've been two simple goals: Separate the application state from the view library, and initialize and consider your application state first.
+It led to a slew of competing variations with cute names like Flummox and Marty.
+Then, because Dan Abramov gave a flashy demo, Redux somehow became the new standard, and everyone ditched Flux.

-This was during the heyday of coding bootcamps, who collectively decided we should teach bespoke convoluted frameworks like Angular and Redux instead of _actual_ programming fundamentals.
-So now you had hundreds of inexperienced, passionless developers released into the wild, thinking this was how "good engineering" should be done, perpetuating and compounding that complexity.
+At this point I was already jaded.
+React + Redux became the new Angular.
+Job listings started putting it in their requirements.
+Bootcamps added it to their curriculum.
+Even Dan Abramov himself thought it was overused.

-Those few who actually though about what they were doing, tried Redux and realized the insanity of writing 10 extra lines for each state transition to pretend you don't have any state.
+Like Angular, I gave Redux an earnest try, and it just felt like I was writing ten extra lines for each state transition to pretend I didn't have any state.
 It's the programming equivalent of psychological behaviorism: "My heart rate is elevated, my lips are curled upward, and there is a warm, stiff bulge protruding from my trousers, but I _cannot_ confirm my internal emotional condition."
-Sigh...you 10xers just can't keep simple things simple.
+Sigh...you 10xers just cannot keep simple things simple.

-Eventually the commonfolk wised up and got fed up with the new mad king that was React + Redux, and started switching to Vue or Svelte or whatever.
-I started using Mobx myself, without all the class crap, which did exactly what I wanted it to do, and I stopped bothering to keep up after that.

-React tried to save face with "hooks", and I guess New Angular is using "signals", and the latest Svelte is using "runes".
-Of course, now people are complaining about Vue and Svelte getting too complicated, and the cycle continues...whatever, I'm over that, I don't care anymore.
+I started using a small subset of Mobx myself, without all of its OOP fluff.
+It provided a simple alternative to what Flux and Redux were essentially doing: Put the application state first, with view rendering as a secondary "subscriber" to it.
+It wasn't perfect, but it worked well enough and got out of my way.
+I stopped caring to keep up.

 Finally, I started to find talks and articles by engineers who were able to scratch that nagging itch in the back of my head: Why does this not feel quite right?